umbraco/Umbraco.AuthorizedServices/README.md

 ###### ExchangeTokenProvision

 Provides a strongly typed configuration for a setup that allows exchanging an access token.

+This setting is only utilized when `CanExchangeToken` is set to `true`.

 In this case the configuration includes:
 - `TokenHost`
 - `RequestTokenPath`